Libertas: Attributes

-Libertas was associated with the pileus, a cap commonly worn by freed slaves:
+Libertas was associated with the Pileus (hat), a cap commonly worn by freed slaves:

 Among the Romans the cap of felt was the emblem of liberty.
 When a slave obtained his freedom he had his head shaved, and wore instead of his hair an undyed pileus (πίλεον λευκόν, Diodorus Siculus Exc.
 Leg.
 22 p625, ed.
 Wess.; Plaut.
 Amphit.
 I.1.306; Persius, V.82).
 Hence the phrase servos ad pileum vocare is a summons to liberty, by which slaves were frequently called upon to take up arms with a promise of liberty (Liv.
 XXIV.32).
 "The figure of Liberty on some of the coins of Antoninus Pius, struck A.D.
 145, holds this cap in the right hand".

 Libertas was also recognized in ancient Rome by the rod (vindicta or festuca), used ceremonially in the act of Manumissio vindicta, Latin for 'freedom by the rod' (emphasis added):

 The master brought his slave before the magistratus, and stated the grounds (causa) of the intended manumission.
 "The lictor of the magistratus laid a rod (festuca) on the head of the slave, accompanied with certain formal words, in which he declared that he was a free man ex Jure Quiritium", that is, "vindicavit in libertatem".
 The master in the meantime held the slave, and after he had pronounced the words "hunc hominem liberum volo," he turned him round (momento turbinis exit Marcus Dama, Persius, Sat.
 V.78) and let him go (emisit e manu, or misit manu, Plaut.
 Capt.
 II.3.48), whence the general name of the act of manumission.
 The magistratus then declared him to be free [...]

 Temples

 The Roman Republic was established simultaneously with the creation of Libertas and is associated with the overthrow of the Tarquin kings.
 She was worshiped by the Junii, the family of Marcus Junius Brutus.

 In 238 BC, before the Second Punic War, Tiberius Sempronius Gracchus built a temple to Libertas on the Aventine Hill.
 Census tables were stored inside the temple's atrium.
-A subsequent temple was built (58–57 BC) on Palatine Hill, another of the Seven hills of Rome, by Publius Clodius Pulcher.
+A subsequent temple was built (58–57 BC) on Palatine Hill, another of the seven hills of Rome, by Publius Clodius Pulcher.
 By building and consecrating the temple on the site of the former house of then-exiled Cicero, Clodius ensured that the land was legally uninhabitable.
 Upon his return, Cicero successfully argued that the consecration was invalid and thus managed to reclaim the land and destroy the temple.
 In 46 BC, the Roman Senate voted to build and dedicate a shrine to Libertas in recognition of Julius Caesar, but no temple was built; instead, a small statue of the goddess stood in the Roman Forum.